-And while these are great pieces of entertainment, which paint Vegas as a hotbed of nefarious acts and loose morals – it doesn’t exactly make the place out to be a wonderful holiday destination.
-And it’s a shame, because Las Vegas is much more than the hyperbolic pastiche Hollywood has created for it. during my trip to the city of lights I was shown what lay behind the misconceptions, and went off-Strip to see what the city held for tourists looking for the authentic Vegas experience, beyond one armed bandits and Elvis impersonators.
+And while these are great pieces of entertainment which paint Vegas as a hotbed of nefarious acts and loose morals – it doesn’t exactly make the place out to be a wonderful holiday destination.
+And it’s a shame, because Las Vegas is much more than the hyperbolic pastiche Hollywood has cast upon it.
+Heading off-script and off-Strip presents a more authentic Vegas experience, beyond one armed bandits and Elvis impersonators.

-Before the Strip as we know it, home of the grandest casinos in Vegas – Caesar’s Palace, The Venetian, MGM Grand – Fremont Street in Downtown was the centre of all gambling, entertainment and activity, and over the course of my trip to discover the real Vegas, Fremont Street finds itself the focus of the action.
+Before the Strip as we know it, home of the grandest casinos in Vegas – Caesar’s Palace, The Venetian, MGM Grand – Fremont Street in Downtown was the centre of all gambling, entertainment and activity.
+Over the course of my trip to discover the real Vegas, Fremont Street finds itself the focus of the action.